© Crown copyright 2018

 - future of mobility

 We are developing ambitious missions to tackle the Grand Challenges.
 Each of these will focus on a specific problem, bringing government, businesses and organisations across the country together to make a real difference to people’s lives.
+As we do this, we are working with leading experts such as University College London’s Commission for Mission Oriented Innovation and Industrial Strategy.

 Artificial Intelligence and data